 – The indicated chroma sample location alignment is only applicable for 4:2:0 chroma sampling.
 ChromaLocType (the generic label used in this document for the HEVC and AVC bitstream syntax elements: chroma_sample_loc_type_top_field and chroma_sample_loc_type_bottom_field), listed in Tables 1 and 3 of this document, indicates the 4:2:0 chroma sample position alignment.

-7.2.5 Common descriptions and carriage – high dynamic range video with wide colour gamut
+7.2.5 Colour coding characteristics and carriage – high dynamic range video with wide colour gamut

-This colour volume describes HDR video with WCG, which is typically associated with ultra high definition video.
+This colour coding characteristics information describes HDR video with WCG, which is typically associated with ultra high definition video.

 The following system identifier tags are described, as defined in Table 7: